oneeve8/kobble-data/content/videonarrativehowto.md

 [Show a list of links, drop a link, editing a Markdown file, show a slide presentation]

-## Onboarding
-In this video we will show you how to onboard with Kobble, and give you a brief overview of what you can do with Kobble.

-You will need to know a few things before you get started with Kobble.

-Your Personal GitHub account.
-Privacy and Sharing.
-The Kobble Tree data format.

-Any Channel with a white icon are those developed at Kobble that are visible and available to everyone.

-Any Channel with a green icon is yours and is only visible to you and nobody else.

-Channels can easily be shared with others
-Creating a Channel.
-Creating a Track.
-Creating an item.

-## The Basics Video

-[Welcome to Kobble slide with name and Kobble icon or intro animation]

-[images of doing various things, dropping links, moving files and folders, saving a video link.
-While narrative is read]

 ## Welcome to Kobble
 Kobble is an amazingly versatile productivity environment that is just what you have been looking for!